Nachtraven/ucl-2026-based-on-kul-typst-template/template/sections/introduction.typ

 // ~
 // * final presentation: make good visualization showing the differece with some ablation.
 Explain difference between typical evaluation with dice, and the real structural evaluation.
 Show that DICE being really high or low doesn't necessarily reflect the actual final output.
 Benefit from the area under the curve difference wrt classical methods *
 // ~
-// * use the tumor case as one case study to explain what I'm doing: briefly SOTA 3D histology for drug screening, the need for 3D histo is clear for companies developping drugs, I focus on antiangionetic drugs on tumor -> refer to Lisa thesis (effect of panopanib) *
+// * use the tumor case as one case study to explain what I'm doing: briefly SOTA 3D histology for drug screening, the need for 3D histo is clear for companies developping drugs, I focus on antiangionetic drugs on tumor -> refer to Lisa thesis (effect of pazopanib) *

 // ]